curroramos/DRONING/Exhibition/README.md

 3. Run the hand detection and control script:

    ```
-   python hand_detection_and_control.py
+   python hands_detection.py
    ```

-4. The system will start capturing frames from the webcam and the drone's camera simultaneously.
+4. The system will start capturing frames from the webcam or the drone's camera.
 It will perform hand detection and gesture recognition in real-time.

 5. Based on the recognized gestures, the system will generate corresponding commands to control the drone's movements.